QUICK ESCAPE FROM SITE

 “No victim of trafficking [should be] removed from the host country if there is a reasonable likelihood that she will be re-trafficked or subjected to other forms of serious harm, irrespective of whether she decides to cooperate in a prosecution.”
 (See: Report of the Working Group on Contemporary Forms of Slavery, E/CN.4/Sub.2/2004/36, 20 July 2004, Section VII Recommendations adopted at the 29th session, p.
 16, paragraph 29)

 A related issue is whether local law enforcement must report undocumented individuals to federal immigration officials responsible for deportation.
 The State Model Law on Protection for Victims of Human Trafficking recommends that sex trafficking laws contain a non-referral provision.
-(See: State Model Law on Protection for Victims of Human Trafficking, Division E, Section 2, 2005) Research demonstrates that sex traffickers often use the threat of deportation as a means of control over the trafficking victim.
-If governments also have the power to deport trafficking victims, the likelihood of trafficking victims to come forward will diminish significantly.
+(See: State Model Law on Protection for Victims of Human Trafficking, Division E, Section 2, 2005)

 Drafters should provide for temporary and permanent legal status.
-The law should provide for temporary residency permits, with the option to renew, for the established length of the reflection period during which time the victim need not cooperate or participate in the criminal investigation of her sex trafficker.
-The temporary residence permit should provide the victim with assistance, benefits, services and protection.
+The law should provide for temporary residency permits, with the option to renew, for at least the established length of the reflection period during which time the victim need not cooperate or participate in the criminal investigation of her sex trafficker.
+The temporary residence permit should provide the victim with assistance, benefits, services and protection and should not require cooperation with law enforcement to receive such services.
 Where the trafficking victim is a child, the temporary or permanent residency permit should be issued if it is in “the best interest of the child.”
-The trafficking victim should not be denied a temporary or permanent residency permit because she no longer has her passport or other identity documents.

 (See: UNODC Model Law Against Trafficking in Persons, Art.
 31, 2009; State Model Law on Protection for Victims of Human Trafficking, Division E, Section 1, 2005; Recommended Principles and Guidelines on Human Rights and Human Trafficking, Principle 9 and Guideline 4(6), 2002)